Once you have given special attention to the curb appeal of your home, it’s time to focus on the interior with home staging.

 Your style is unique, but it may not appeal to a broader audience.
 The bright orange wall you saw on Pinterest that said would liven up the room is going to make the average person’s face look like they just bit into a lemon.
 It’s nothing personal, just preference.
 Remember, you want to attract the masses, so going with neutral tones will help you achieve that goal.

-Closed blinds, the once tiny bush outside the window that has now become a tree and that over-sized ’90s entertainment center blocks the afternoon sun like a solar eclipse.
-Open the blinds, trim down that bush and list that entertainment center on Craigslist.
+Closed blinds, the once tiny bush outside the window that has now become a tree, and that over-sized ’90s entertainment center blocks the afternoon sun like a solar eclipse.
+Open the blinds, trim down that bush, and list that entertainment center on Craigslist (you don’t want to take it with you anyway).
 You want that natural light to brighten up the interior of your home.
 It will do wonders when it comes time to photograph the interior.

 Now that you’ve decluttered, it’s time to arrange the remaining furniture in a way that sells the idea of the room and the possibilities the new home owner will have.
 Basically, a dining room should look like a dining a room, not an extension of the living room.